Skip to content

 Best Strap with Battery Pack

-If you’re going to be using Quest 2 for extended sessions, then you’ll want some form of strap and battery pack combo so you can keep going for as long as possible.
+If you’re using Quest 2 for extended sessions, you’ll want some form of strap and battery pack combo to keep going for as long as possible.

 The VR Power 2 acts as a counterweight and battery pack for the Quest 2.
 Strapping onto the back of the headset, it improves comfort by balancing the weight distribution, while also charging the headset while in use.
 This lets you stay in VR for much longer than you would with the standard Quest battery, and we were considerably impressed in our full review using it with Quest 2.
 It may be the best option if you’re looking for a Quest battery pack, and works with both the standard strap and Elite Strap (as seen above).

-The Elite Strap with a Battery Back is available for $129 from Facebook directly or via Amazon.
+The Elite Strap with a Battery Back is available for $45 from Meta directly or via Amazon.

 Best Quest 2 Stand And Headset Display